You might be considering what finish to choose or wanting to understand why you even need to finish a raw timber floor.

 Also worth noting is the lifetime cost comparison between finishes.

 If cared for, Oiled floors will last a much longer period without the investment in sanding.
 This also means less waste creation as there is with floor sanding, and the usable wood surface is kept in use rather than removed each time.

 UV Oiled floors never require a further finish on site after install, as is the case with any natural oiled floors.

 Also as noted above, the lifetime cost can be less since the need for sanding can be removed.

 UV oil also creates a more comfortable surface on your wood flooring.
 High-gloss finishes like polyurethane tend to present a cool surface, while oiled wood floors are warm and soothing for bare feet.

 At VIDASPACE we’re passionate about design and sustainability so we promote UV Oiled Floors for the right project.

-Reach out to us or visit a showroom to have a consultation about what will suit your project, we’d be glad to explain which option will best suit your project.
+Reach out to us or visit a showroom to have a consultation about what will suit your project, we’d be glad to explain which option will best suit your requirements.